-In this 2-day workshop by inspiring mixed-media artist Isabella Wiessler, you will be creating many samples, showing many different techniques.
+In this 2-day workshop by inspiring mixed-media artist Isabelle Wiessler, you will be creating many samples, showing many different techniques.
 We will work with: kunin felt, Tyvek, painted bondaweb, Mull, water-soluble fabrics, and other materials.
 You will also have the opportunity to work with an embellisher.

-The art quilts of Isabella Wiessler caught our immediate attention at the Quilt Festival Noord Groningen 201b.
+The art quilts of Isabelle Wiessler caught our immediate attention at the Quilt Festival Noord Groningen 201b.
 The work of the French mixed-media artist (who now lives in Germany) stood out because of how she uniquely captures the essence of the structures, shapes, and colors of rocks and stone surfaces in textile images.
 Just as her use of unusual materials and sophisticated stitching techniques is striking.
 That is why we invited Isabella Wiessler into our Spotlight on-series, to come and teach a workshop at DIY Textiles School.

-Interview met Isabella Wiessler (in het Duits)
+Interview met Isabelle Wiessler (in het Duits)

 Inschrijven tot 6 november

 woensdag, donderdag 20 & 21 november 2019

 10.00 – 16.00 uur.
 Er is een lunchpauze.